ratkingsminion/gompl/README.md

 Everything is an expression, so you can do things like `x = if y != 5 then 0 else 10 end`.
 Be aware that in some cases the result can be `undefined`, e.g. when the `if` condition is false and there's no `else` clause.
 Another case is the result of a `while` loop that was stopped via `stop`.

 Gompl natively supports integers, floats, bools, strings and function calls.
-The functions are fed to the interpreter either by setting a target Godot object whose methods are directly called by Gompl (this is unsafe and can lead to Godot errors) or by registering functions via Gompl's `register_func` method.
+The functions are fed to the interpreter by setting a target Godot object whose methods are directly called by Gompl and/or by registering functions via Gompl's `register_func` method.
+Setting a target object will allow access to all of its methods, which might be undesirable.

 Using `interrupt` will exit the script, but when providing a state `Dictionary` you can continue the execution.
 It's also possible to limit the amount of execution steps.